 The Independent Panel for Pandemic Preparedness and Response produced a rich series of evidence-based documents.
-These include its main report presented to the World Health Assembly in May 2021: COVID-19: Make it the Last Pandemic, 15 evidence-based background papers, a policy brief, a six-month accountability report entitled Losing Time: End this Pandemic and Secure the Future produced in November 2021; a report reflecting front line worker voices; a progress report to the Executive Board in January 2021; as well as Co-Chair statements, news releases, multimedia materials and meeting reports.
+These include its main report presented to the World Health Assembly in May 2021: COVID-19: Make it the Last Pandemic, 15 evidence-based background papers, a policy brief, a six-month accountability report entitled Losing Time: End this Pandemic and Secure the Future produced in November 2021; a one year assessment report entitled Transforming or Tinkering?
+Inaction lays the groundwork for the next pandemic; a report reflecting front line worker voices; a progress report to the Executive Board in January 2021; as well as Co-Chair statements, news releases, multimedia materials and meeting reports.

 The Panel also commissioned several peer-reviewed articles, which were published in The Lancet, Nature Medicine, and as a British Medical Journal Collection.

 All documents can be accessed through the links below.